201508876PMH/Classification-schemes/README.md

 Optimization and Data Analytics Project

 # Abstract
-In  this  Project  you  will implement  and compare  the  performance  offiveclassification  schemes.
+In  this  Project  we  will implement  and compare  the  performance  of five classification  schemes.
 Implementation should be in MATLAB, C/C++ or Python.
-Finally, you will write a report following the standard scientific writing style.
-For the submission of the project, you will need to include code source files and the report in a .zip file.
+Finally, we will write a report following the standard scientific writing style.
+For the submission of the project, we will need to include code source files and the report in a .zip file.
 Submission will be through black board

 # Data
 You can find the following two datasets inthe blackboard page of the course:<br />